FAQ - All UofL Members

-Beginning on January 19, 2022, the United States government is providing free at-home COVID-19 tests.
+Until September 2, 2022, the United States government is providing free at-home COVID-19 tests.
 You can order four at-home tests per residential address at https://www.covidtests.gov/.
 For students living on campus, we recommend having them shipped to your home or other off-campus address.
-The university will continues to offer COVID testing on campus through Campus Health and Bluewater Lab.
+The university will continue to offer COVID testing on campus through Campus Health and Bluewater Lab.
 For more information about testing and scheduling visit the UofL COVID website here.
-(Date Added: 1.20.22)
+(Date Revised: 8.31.22)

 Yes.
 While vaccines have proven to reduce the effects of recent variants of COVID-19, there remains a chance that you may be infected even if you are fully vaccinated.
 If you develop symptoms or think you may have been exposed, you should get tested.
 For information on how to schedule a test at one of our on-campus testing sites, click here.
 (Date Updated: 1.25.22)

 We recommend that you be tested on campus.
 However off-site testing locations are also permissible to meet this requirement.
 If using an off-site testing location, you must work with that testing program to acquire physical or digital confirmation of the date your test was administered and then submit that proof right away through the Campus Health patient portal using your UofL office365 credentials to log in.
 (Date Lasted Edited: 8.31.2021)

 In accordance with Health Insurance Portability and Accountability Act (HIPAA) regulations, only Campus Health will have access to the results of your test.
 The Dean of Students Office, supervisors and department heads will only receive a report of who has been tested.
 (Date Added: 8.21.20)